Dynamic-within-static branching for data frames (count batching).

 Names of a column in

-to append to the custom description of each generated target.
-The value ofdescriptions
+valuesto append to the custom description of each generated target.
+The value ofdescriptionsshould be atidyselectexpression such as a call toany_of()orstarts_with().- batches

 Positive integer of length 1, maximum number of batches (dynamic branches within static branches) of the downstream (

-) targets.
-Batches are formed from row groups of thecommand1
+command2) targets.
+Batches are formed from row groups of thecommand1target output.- combine

-Logical of length 1, whether to statically combine all the results into a single target downstream.
+Logical of length 1, whether to create additional downstream targets to combine the results of static branches.
+The

 Character of length 1, suffix to apply to the